Meti0X7CB/FrostedGlass/README.md

 You can also download the .zip file if you want to bundle the plugin in your skin.

 ## Note
-This project is the work of [TheAzack9](https://github.com/TheAzack9) with the modification for Win 11 style support added by [khanhas](https://github.com/khanhas).
+This project is the work of [TheAzack9](https://github.com/TheAzack9) with the modification for Win 11 style support added by [khanhas](https://github.com/khanhas), compiled the project and packaged the plugin for public use by [Meti0X7CB](https://github.com/Meti0X7CB).
-I've only compiled the project and packaged the plugin for public use.
+- KazukiGames82 added new functions and fixed mesaure commands.